SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/SimpleLan/Simple-LAN-Definition.md

 ## A Basic LAN Application

-The purpose of this exercise is to define a little network simulator.
+The purpose of this mini project is to define a little network simulator.
+ If you understand well basic object-oriented concepts, you can skip this part of the book.

 From an object-oriented point of view, it is really interesting because it  shows that objects encapsulate responsibilities and that inheritance is used to define incremental behavior.

 You will define step by step an application that simulates a simple Local Area Network (LAN).
 You will create several classes: `LNPacket`, `LNNode`, `LNWorkstation`, and `LNPrintServer`.
 We start with the simplest version of a LAN.
 In subsequent exercises, we will add new requirements and modify the proposed implementation to take them into account.